Fleuronic/WorkflowDemo/README.md

 As defined above, the view consists of an inset grouped table view that displays rows with the names of the screen’s demos, or a row with a spinner if the screen is updating the demos.
 If a demo is selected (when possible as determined by the screen), the screen’s `selectDemo` closure is executed.

-These views make use of `ErgoDeclarativeUIKit` and the [Metric](https://github.com/Fleuronic/Metric) dependency, along with its [Geometric](https://github.com/Fleuronic/Geometric) and [Telemetric](https://github.com/Fleuronic/Telemetric) submodules (in addition to Layoutless mentioned above).
+These views make use of `ErgoDeclarativeUIKit` and the [Metric](https://github.com/Fleuronic/Metric) dependency—along with its [Geometric](https://github.com/Fleuronic/Geometric) and [Telemetric](https://github.com/Fleuronic/Telemetric) submodules—in addition to Layoutless mentioned above.
 [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) and [ReactiveDataSources](https://github.com/Fleuronic/ReactiveDataSources) power much of the declarative interface to UIKit elements.

 ## Modules